Fixing Water Damage to Cabinets

 Items stored in a cabinet that has been affected by sewage or mold need to be handled differently.
 Most things exposed to sewage water will need to be disposed of immediately, in a sanitary matter.
 Mold is a little trickier.
 Things that are nonporous are generally the easiest to salvage, provided they don’t need to be kept sterile.
 Porous things like paper goods and towels that have been in a moldy area are lost causes.

-Most of the time, cabinets that have been damaged by clean water can be dried and saved, especially if the source of the damage was detected and the issue was fixed promptly.
+Most of the time, kitchen cabinets that have been damaged by clean water can be dried and saved, especially if the source of the damage was detected and the issue was fixed promptly.
 It’s typical for a water damage restoration specialist to remove the affected cabinet in order to implement proper structural drying.
 The flooring and subflooring will need to be checked, and certain sections of drywall that have absorbed water may need to be removed and replaced.

 Proper structural drying can take as long as a few days.
 If your cabinets are constructed out of real wood, your outlook is much better.
 They may require some minor repairs before they can be reinstalled, but in most cases, the process is fairly straightforward.